 - Location: 5970 Palos Verdes Dr S, Rancho Palos Verdes, CA 90275

 Abalone Cove Reserve is located right on Palos Verdes Dr, which is the main road that hugs the coast of Rancho Palos Verdes.
 There is a turnout for it on the left, right after passing Wayfarers Chapel (coming from Long Beach).
-The parking lot has a decent amount of spots, but it can quickly fill on the weekends in the summer so get there early if you go at that time.
+The parking lot has a decent amount of spots, but it can quickly fill on summer weekends, so get there early if you go at that time.

-This is a fantastic beach and a beautiful area; there was even a small waterfall created by runoff that was fun to see.
+This is a fantastic beach and a beautiful area; there was even a small waterfall created by runoff near the water.

-After reaching the end of the beach you will see a dirt road that takes you up the hillside, this is the path you will want to take.
+After reaching the end of the beach you will see a dirt road that goes up the hillside, this is the path you will want to take.

 The dirt road winds around the hill before eventually dropping you off at Portugues Viewpoint.

-From here you can head back the way you came or continue down into the fantastic Sacred Cove.
+From here, you can head back the way you came or continue down to the fantastic Sacred Cove.

-Heading on from here you will take the steep Cave Trail as it leads down the side of the hill to the coast below.
-This trail is sandy and steep so take your time.
+If you want to go to the cove, then you will take the steep Cave Trail as it leads down the side of the hill to the coast below.
+This trail is sandy and steep, so take your time.

 When you reach the bottom, you can head out to the end where there is a sea cave and tide pools.

-The sea cave actually goes through the entire rock but be careful as the waves come rushing through and it is dangerous to go swimming near it.
+The sea cave goes through the entire rock, but be careful as the waves come rushing through, and it is dangerous to go swimming near it.

 If you get your feet wet, you can go out to the tides pools, or you can keep hiking the trail.
 The trail from here runs along the coast all the way to the other side of the cove.

-This beach is perfect, and my recommendation is to come over to this side if you are spending the day here as fewer people make the trek.
+This beach is perfect, and my recommendation is to come over to it if you are spending the day here as fewer people make the trek.

-The beach has a unique black sand that makes it amazing to explore as well.
+The beach has unique black sand that makes it fantastic to explore as well.

-Heading around the cove you will want to walk out to the edge of this area as well as there are more tide pools to see.
+Heading around the cove, you will want to walk out to the edge of this area where there are more tide pools to see.
 I saw sea urchins and anemones while there.

 As you near the top, you will see a trail that takes you up to Inspiration Point.

-I highly recommend hiking up here as the views are mind blowing.
+I highly recommend hiking up here as the views are stunning.
 You can look at the Portuguese Bend in one direction and back at Sacred Cove in the other.